220705-UTA-NET/CampbellK/agenda.md

     - Jisho API + Web scrapping for generating example sentences

 3. Show off Review session & how it allows review of missed words
+    - Tracks how many times you have gotten a word right/wrong

 Shortcut to swap languages